DhananjayPimple/crm-sales-analysis/README.md

 ### 5. Based on the insights provided in the report, what specific actions would you recommend to the stakeholders to optimize their selling strategy ?

 Ans.

+## Findings

+Though we found out the targated dimensions i.e.